puppetlabs/puppet-docs/source/pe/2.6/accounts_user_type.markdown

 ### `ensure`

 Specifies whether the user and its primary group should exist.
 Valid values are `present` and `absent`.
 Defaults to `present`.
+Note that when a user is created, a group with the same name as the user is also created.

 ### `shell`